jdpieck/oasis-align/oasis-align.typ

       // Bisect length between bounds to get new fraction fraction = (lower-bound+upper-bound)/2

-      // If there is no solution in the inital direction, change directions and reset the function. if width1 < container*0.05 or width2 < container*0.05 {
+      // If there is no solution in the initial direction, change directions and reset the function. if width1 < container*0.05 or width2 < container*0.05 {
-        // If this is the second time that a solution as not been found, termiate the function. if swap-check >= 1 {
+        // If this is the second time that a solution as not been found, terminate the function. if swap-check >= 1 {
-          warning([The selected content cannot be more closely aligned. ])
+          warning([The selected content cannot be more closely aligned.
+Try changing `int-frac` to give the function a different starting point.])
           // break
         }